 I’ve analyzed how AI models select brands for citations.The patterns are eye-opening.
 Today, over 71% of U.S. consumers use tools like ChatGPT, Claude, and Perplexity to answer questions, evaluate products, and make decisions often without clicking a single link.

-What I’ve discovered: Most AI-generated answers now include brands.
-But not necessarily links.
-Not necessarily the ones who rank #1 on Google.
+What I’ve discovered: Most AI-generated answers now include brands, but not necessarily links or the ones who rank #1 on Google, a pattern driven by AI answer variability across prompts, models, and retrieval layers.
 Just the brands that the model already knows and trusts.
-This is why I’m convinced LLM seeding is the biggest opportunity most marketers are ignoring.

 LLM Seeding is the overlooked lever shaping which brands AI models recall in answers.
 Instead of chasing clicks, it’s about training models to remember your name before the user even asks. so it generates more accurate, domain-relevant outputs.

-In this blog, I’ll share what I’ve learned about LLM seeding and modern visibility—and why the brands that master this today will dominate AI-driven discovery tomorrow.
+In this blog, I’ll share what I’ve learned about LLM seeding and modern visibility, and why the brands that master this today will dominate AI-driven discovery tomorrow.

 Here’s what we’ll discuss about LLM seeding in this blog: